Caymus Vineyards Special Selection Cabernet Sauvignon 2019

 Verdict

 A rich, polished Napa Cabernet with undeniable charm.
 The 2019 Special Selection is approachable now but has the structure to age another 10+ years.
-A quintessential bottle for lovers of Caymus’ plush, fruit-forward style. — 4 months ago
+A quintessential bottle for lovers of Caymus’ plush, fruit-forward style. — a year ago

 I think if you read this nonsense I post, you know how I feel about this producer, past & present.
 This 07 is outstanding & top of its bell curve.
 It is so good to revisit these great vintages of Caymus Classic.